About Static Routing

 Directly Connected Static Routes

-You must specify only the output interface (the interface on which all packets are sent to the destination network) in a directly connected static route.
-The router assumes that the destination is directly attached to the output interface and the packet destination is used as the next-hop address.
-The next hop can be an interface, but only for point-to-point interfaces.
-For broadcast interfaces, the next hop must be an IPv4/IPv6 address.
+You need to specify only the output interface (the interface on which all packets are sent to the destination network) in a directly connected static route.
+The router assumes the destination is directly attached to the output interface and the packet destination is used as the next-hop address.
+The next-hop can be an interface, only for point-to-point interfaces.
+For broadcast interfaces, the next-hop must be an IPv4 address.

 Fully Specified Static Routes

 You must specify the output interface (the interface on which all packets are sent to the destination network) and the next-hop address in a fully specified static route.
 You can use a fully specified static route when the output interface is a multi-access interface and you need to identify the next-hop address.
 The next-hop address must be directly attached to the specified output interface.